warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-oapp/test/run-a-local-chain.md

     wardend tx warden new-keychain --description 'my-description' --from my-validator-name --chain-id my-chain-id --fees 5000stake
     ```

-    You can query the node to check the result:
+    Enter your passphrase and confirm the transaction.
+After that, you can query the node to check the result:

     ```
     wardend query warden keychains